 Other joint efforts include the Nannerl O. Keohane Distinguished Visiting Professorship, also co-funded by the William R. Kenan, Jr. Charitable Trust, and partnerships in a variety of academic and civic-minded programs locally and abroad.

-Grants can be used flexibly for project support and/or materials.
-Grant requests should be for approximately $5,000; however, other amounts may be considered depending upon the scope and impact of the project.
-The grants run for the 2014 calendar year.
-Preference will be given to proposals made jointly by students from both institutions.
-The proposals will be reviewed by an advisory committee of students, faculty and administrators co-chaired by Carol P. Tresolini, vice provost for academic initiatives at UNC, and Larry Moneta, vice president for student affairs at Duke.
+The proposals were reviewed and recipients selected by an advisory committee of students, faculty and administrators co-chaired by Carol P. Tresolini, vice provost for academic initiatives at UNC, and Larry Moneta, vice president for student affairs at Duke.

 The William R. Kenan, Jr. Charitable Trust was created in 1965 from the estate of alumnus William R. Kenan, Jr., a member of UNC’s class of 1894.
 The Kenan family’s ties to UNC date to 1790 when James Kenan, a member of the University’s first Board of Trustees, contributed $50 to the construction of Old East, the nation’s first state university building.
 The Trust and related Kenan entities and family members collectively were the single largest donor to the University’s last major fundraising drive, the Carolina First Campaign, committing nearly $70 million.